AdamChocholski/TheChroniclesOfMyrtana-Alt-Tab-fix/README.md

 The tool comes with a lot of new funcions so check it out and find what fits you the best!

 I do not claim any kind of ownership of TheChroniclesOfMyrtana mod or GD3D11 tool.
-I will remove this repository if asked form their owners to do so.
+I will remove this repository if asked by their owners to do so.